funalab/NVAN/README.md

 ## Overview

-Normalized Multi-view Attention Network (NVAN) performs the task of classification using multivariate time-series data as input.
+Normalized Multi-View Attention Network (NVAN) performs the task of classification using multivariate time-series data as input.
 An overview diagram of NVAN is shown below.
 The multivariate time-series data in this project was obtained from images segmented by [QCANet](https://github.com/funalab/QCANet).